 Then, from the Appearance toggle, you can add different appearance-based scrolling animations.

-- Opacity – You can set the starting and ending opacity value.
+- Opacity – Set the starting and ending opacity value.
+Use this for fade-in or fade-out effects as elements scroll into view.

-- Padding – You can set the starting and ending padding value.
+- Padding – Set the starting and ending padding value.
+Use this to expand or contract element spacing as the user scrolls.

-- Color – You can set the starting and ending font color.
+- Color – Set the starting and ending font color.
+Use this for color-transition effects on headings or text as they enter the viewport.

-- Font Size – You can set the starting and ending font size.
+- Font Size – Set the starting and ending font size.
+Use this for text that grows or shrinks on scroll.

-- Letter Spacing – You can set the starting and ending letter spacing value.
+- Letter Spacing – Set the starting and ending letter spacing value.
+Use this for headline reveal effects where text expands from tight to wide as it scrolls into view.

-- Text Shadow – You can set the starting and ending text shadow value.
+- Text Shadow – Set the starting and ending text shadow value.
+Use this to add a dramatic shadow effect to headings as they animate into place.

-- Box Shadow – You can set the starting and ending box shadow value.
+- Box Shadow – Set the starting and ending box shadow value.
+Use this to animate card depth as elements enter the viewport.

-- Border Radius – You can set the starting and ending border radius value.
+- Border Radius – Set the starting and ending border radius value.
+Use this for shape-morphing effects on images or card elements on scroll.

-- Background Color – You can set the starting and ending background color.
+- Background Color – Set the starting and ending background color.
+Use this to transition section or element backgrounds as the visitor scrolls through the page.

 Appearance Scrolling Animation Demo